shom-fr/woom/README.rst

 ------------

 Please feel free to contribute to the project!
-Start by taking a look at the project's ‘contribute’ page.
+Start by taking a look at the project's contributing guide.

 License
 -------